 In this first option, the Offtake and Injection Nominations would remain unchanged compared to today (i.e., the BRP submits the Offtake and Injection Nominations per Access Point / distribution system, and these Nominations exclude the information provided in the MW Schedules), but the submission of the MW Schedules becomes the sole responsibility of the SA (i.e., the nomination process in the T&C BRP is adapted to remove the reference to the MW Schedules and the SA contract).
 The main drawback of this solution is that the calculation of the day-ahead imbalance of a BRP would be partially based on the MW Schedules submitted by the SA, which could be a different party.
-Nevertheless, Elia believes a priori that this forms a feasible temporary option considering that i) coordination between the SA and the BRP (via the GU) is needed in any case52, and ii) it is assumed here that on the short term the BRP and SA would need to have an agreement to handle the impact of redispatch activations on the perimeter of the BRP (if the role of SA is taken up by a different party than the BRP).49 This agreement between the BRP and the SA could then also cover the responsibilities and liabilities between the SA and the BRP related to the nomination/scheduling process53.
+Nevertheless, Elia believes a priori that this forms a feasible and pragmatic temporary option considering that i) coordination between the SA and the BRP (via the GU) is needed in any case60, and ii) it is assumed here that on the live of this scheme was originally planned 6 months after the go-live of iCAROS phase 1, but Elia is investigating the possibility to bring forward the go-live of the scheme for designating multiple BRPs per Access Point.

+60 Different situations can be envisioned.
+Either the BRP determines the planned generation based on his portfolio's needs and the SA is responsible for the submission of the schedule to Elia (note that this scenario seems the most short term the BRP and SA would need to have an agreement to handle the impact of redispatch activations on the perimeter of the BRP (if the role of SA is taken up by a different party than the BRP).57 This agreement between the BRP and the SA could then also cover the responsibilities and liabilities between the SA and the BRP related to the nomination/scheduling process61.